Yegor Wagner: Early life

 Yegor Yegorovich Wagner's grandfather was August Wagner, a pharmacist from East Prussia.
 In search of happiness, young August went to distant Russia, to the city of Kazan, where he opened his own pharmacy.
 His affairs were going well, which was largely facilitated by high qualifications and personal charm.
 After several years of work, August became a wealthy man and married a local girl from a German family.
 The marriage was happy, but short-lived - August Wagner died suddenly, leaving his wife Yegor's son and daughter Maria.

 The widow married the pharmacist Bachmann.
 He warmly treated to orphaned children and replaced their own father.
 When little Yegor Avgustovich grew up, he was sent to a gymnasium.
 He studied diligently and pleased his relatives with his successes.
 The young man received his higher education at University of Kazan, choosing legal sciences as his specialty.

-All his life, Yegor Avgustovich Wagner was in the government service - first he worked in the specific, and then in the excise department.
-On official business, he constantly had to travel around the country.
-He began to lead a settled way of life only when he was offered a permanent job in Kazan.
-Yegor Avgustovich, like his father, had the gift of attracting people to him.
-Clever, kind, charming - that's how he remained in the memories of friends and acquaintances.
+Yegor Avgustovich Wagner was in the government service for the majority of his life - he first worked in the specific department before moving to the excise department.
+He had to constantly travel around the country on official business, and only began to lead a settled way of life when he was offered a permanent job in Kazan.

 Shortly after graduating from the university, Yegor Avgustovich married Alexandra Mikhailovna Lvova, the daughter of the director of the Kazan Gymnasium.
 Alexandra Mikhailovna was distinguished by special warmth, was fond of music and theatrical art.
 Possessing a pleasant voice, she sang at family celebrations and participated in home performances.

 On December 9, 1849, a son was born into the young Wagner family - the future scientist, named after his father Yegor.
 Less than a year after the birth of the boy, his mother died from tuberculosis.
 Since the father of little Yegor was away because of work all the time, his grandfather and grandmother took care of the boy.
 They loved their grandson with all their heart, although the lively, cheerful little boy gave them a lot of trouble.
 Yegor inherited artistic inclinations from his mother - he loved to read the poems of famous poets expressively, especially Pushkin and Lermontov.